oscilat/defaultManuscript/readme.md

 # Manuscript (UPC version)

 A clean, simple theme with a boxed layout that mimics a paper document.
+Version for UPC Journals Portal.

 ## Installation